rederyk/pwnagotchi_GPSD-ng/README.md

 main.plugins.gpsd-ng.main_device = "/dev/ttyS0" # if not provided, the puglin will try to retreive the most accurate position main.plugins.gpsd-ng.use_open_elevation = true # if true, use open-elevation API to retreive missing altitudes.
 Use it if you have a poor GPS signal. main.plugins.gpsd-ng.save_elevations = true # if true, elevations cache will be saved to disk.
-Be carefull as it can grow fast if move a lot. main.plugins.gpsd-ng.compact_view = true # One line display with many many infos main.plugins.gpsd-ng.position = "127,64" main.plugins.gpsd-ng.lost_face_1 = "(O_o )" main.plugins.gpsd-ng.lost_face_2 = "( o_O)"
+Be carefull as it can grow fast if move a lot. main.plugins.gpsd-ng.view_mode = "compact" # "compact", "full", "none" main.plugins.gpsd-ng.fields = "info,speed,altitude" # list or string of fields to display main.plugins.gpsd-ng.units = "metric" # "metric", "imperial" main.plugins.gpsd-ng.position = "127,64" main.plugins.gpsd-ng.lost_face_1 = "(O_o )" main.plugins.gpsd-ng.lost_face_2 = "( o_O)"